ISLEcode/.github/.github/ISSUE_TEMPLATE/50-chg-request.md

 ### Description

 _Example_: Data conversion is taking more time than planned due to the condition of the source data.
 Data conversion tasks are on the critical path and are at risk of slippage.
 Adding another full-time database administrator will add needed capacity to stay on schedule.

 ### Justification

-_Exemple_ Change will prevent impact on project end date due to slippage of critical path data conversion tasks.
+_Example_ Change will prevent impact on project end date due to slippage of critical path data conversion tasks.

 ### Status